keymanapp/keyboards/release/v/vithkuqi/README.md

 Vithkuqi keyboard
 ==============

-© 2024 SIL International
+© SIL International

-Version 1.0

 Description
 -----------

-Vithkuqi generated from template
+This keyboard layout is designed for Albanian using the Vithkuqi script.

 Links
 -----